lucasjolibois54/iweather/README.md

 This is the link to access the website, <a href="https://github.com/aeeux/plannerx-software">click here</a> to visit.

-Use the `README.md` to get started.
+Use the `README.md` to learn about the project.

 <p align="right">(<a href="#top">back to top</a>)</p>